UBC-MDS/introduction-machine-learning/chapters/en/module6.md

 We've provided you with the numerical and categorical features, it's your turn to make a pipeline for each and then use `ColumnTransformer` to transform them.

-We have a regression problem this time where we are attempting to predict a players salary.
+We have a regression problem this time where we are attempting to predict a player's salary.

 Tasks:
+- Import the necessary library.
-- Create a pipeline for the numeric featurers.
-It should have the first step as simple imputation using
+- Create a pipeline for the numeric features.
+It should have the first step as simple imputation using `strategy="most_frequent"` and the second step should be using `StandardScaler`.
+Name this pipeline `numeric_transformer`.
 - Create a pipeline for the categorical features.
 It should also have 2 steps.
 The first is imputation using `strategy="median"`.
 The second step should be one-hot encoding with `handle_unknown="ignore"`.
+Name this pipeline `categotical_transformer`.
+- Make your column transformer named `col_transformer` and specify the transformations on `numeric_features` and `categorical_features` using the appropriate pipelines you build above.
+-Create a main pipeline named `main_pipe` which preprocesses with `col_transformer` followed by building a `KNeighborsRegressor` model.
+- The last step is performing cross-validation using our pipeline.

 <codeblock id="06_13">

+- Are you importing the right library?
+- Are you using `SimpleImputer(strategy="median")` for numerical imputation?
+- Are you naming your steps?
+- Are you using `SimpleImputer(strategy="most_frequent")` for categorical imputation?
+- Are you using one-hot encoding?
+- Are you naming the steps in `ColumnTransformer` and specifying `numeric_transformer` with `numeric_features` and `categorical_transformer` with `categorical_features`?
+- Is the first step in your main pipeline calling `col_transformer`?
-- Are you ...?
+- Are you calling `main_pipe` in `cross_validate()`?

 </codeblock>